I2PC/docs/docs/Developers/How-to-release/index.rst

         SCIPION_PLUGIN_JSON = /home/userName/scipion/config/plugins.json

   4. **Notes**:
-    - The plugin manager will now fetch the repository from GitHub with the specified branch (indicated after `@`).
+    - The plugin manager will fetch the repository from GitHub with the specified branch (indicated after `@`).
     - This setup allows you to simulate an update.
     - Ignore the version number, as it may not be properly displayed in this configuration.